darnold199/econ5/_sources/class/DataWranglingStata.md

 ### Appending data

 Appending data is a simple way combine observations from two different datasets.
 In many datasets you will come across in the wild, the data are often stored in multiple files.
 For example, a file for each year or a file for each state, but when we go to data analysis, it will generally be convenient to have all the data together in the same file.
 For example, in the simple example given below, we have two datasets, each from a separate school.
-We can construct a new dataset that combines the school-specific datasets by using the <code>append</code> command in STATA.
+We can construct a new dataset that combines the school-specific datasets by using the ``append`` command in STATA.

 ![](../images/append.png)